mongoose13/fling-units/README.md

 A type safe Dart library for unit conversion.
+Pass around fully abstracted measurements safely and easily to keep your code simple!

 ## Usage
 Create an instance of the dimension type you want to measure: